benmvp/slides/2020/reactglobal/perfect-lib.md

 - One of them is called "TypeScript for React Developers"
   * So if you're interested in hands-on learning of using TS + React you should check it out
   * As well as the others listed
-- I'm doing a free giveaway
+- I'm doing a free giveaway for conference attendees
   * Go to my site (benmvp.com) and check out the minishops page
-  * If you find one you like and you can attend
+  * Find one you like AND can attend
-  * Send a tweet and tag me in
+  * Send out a tweet w/ the link and tag me in
   * I'll pick one and give you a free ticket
   * Bonus points if you include a selfie of you watching this talk 😄